klauern/bio-page/content/about/about.md

 Hello and welcome to my personal bragging page!
 To learn a little about me:

-I currently work as a Cloud Engineer at [Zendesk][1], working in Foundation Engineering on the Foundation Secure team.
+I currently work as an Engineer at [Zendesk][1], working in Foundation Engineering on the Foundation Secure team.
+Our team is responsible for providing a **secure** base platform that all engineers use to build their applications.

 I studied Software Engineering from the University of Wisconsin -- Platteville, where we dove as deep as assembly and analog electronics